 - This column includes a variety of notes, such as indicating related entries (e.g. adaptations), providing alternate titles to aid searches, and pointing to the Pre-Columbian references if they are less than obvious (e.g. use as set dressing).

-Acknowledgments: Thanks to Leobardo Álvarez, Amanda Gannaway, Alanna Radlo-Dzur, Franco Rossi, Leonardo Ruiz-García, and Yuko Shiratori for bringing a number of examples to the attention of the author.
+Acknowledgments: Thanks to Leobardo Álvarez, Amanda Gannaway, Alanna Radlo-Dzur, Franco Rossi, Leonardo Ruiz-García, Yuko Shiratori, and Theodore Watler for bringing a number of examples to the attention of the author.
 And thanks to Julian Adoff for assistance with research and data entry.

 Notice an error?
 Know of an example that isn’t included here?
 Have a suggestion to improve this resource?
 Your feedback is welcome!
 Please contact the author: andrewfinegold(at)gmail(dot)com.